raspberry pi quake3 installation

 From the desktop

-The installation from the desktop could have been straightforward, but there’s a little tip I must certainly give you
+Installing from the desktop could have been straightforward, but there’s one little tip I need to give you.

 Start by following a typical software installation :